react-z/react-swipe/README.md

 - <b>remember to pass in a unique element id for each swipr, as you may want multiple swiprs on one page.</b>
 e.g.`elementId="product-swipr"`
-react-swipr will initialize the swipr on component mount.

 - <b>you need some minimal css for styling your slides</b>